 At Contemporary Ophthalmology of Erie, our doctors understand that no two pairs of eyes are the same, which is why our main focus is on providing safe, effective treatments that can be tailored to fit your unique needs.
 Throughout our history, we have helped thousands of patients who were suffering from age-related eye conditions such as cataracts, glaucoma, and refractive errors to see the world clearly again.
 If left untreated, these conditions can worsen, putting your vision and your overall health in jeopardy; indeed, cataracts are the number-one cause of blindness in the United States.
 We encourage you to make your vision needs a priority and seek treatment for your cataracts at Contemporary Ophthalmology of Erie, Pennsylvania.

 Cataract surgery is an outpatient procedure that usually takes fifteen minutes or less.
-To begin the procedure, Dr. Levin administers a special solution to dilate your pupil.
+To begin the procedure, the doctor administers a special solution to dilate your pupil.
 Local anesthesia will be applied and, depending on your case, you may be given a sedative to ease your tension.
-Once the surface of your eye has been cleansed, Dr. Levin will make a small incision in the front of your eye and insert a probe to shatter the cataract into small pieces.
-He then uses suction to remove the fragments.
+Once the surface of your eye has been cleansed, the doctor will then make a small incision in the front of your eye and insert a probe to shatter the cataract into small pieces.
+The doctor will then use suction to remove the fragments.
 The artificial IOL will be placed in your eye, and then the incision will be sealed.

 In the months and even years after cataract surgery, the lens capsule produces lens fibers, which can result in a secondary membrane.
 This accumulation of fibers can cause blurred vision, similar to that experienced with a cataract.
 Fortunately, this blurring can easily be corrected through a procedure called YAG laser capsulotomy.
 The procedure quickly and painlessly cleans the fibers and eliminates the clouding, without the need for anesthesia.
 Most patients are able to return to their normal activities immediately after treatment.